-- 7. This Plan does not apply to any CLAIM made by: - a.
-YOUR present, former, or prospective partner, employer, or employee; or - b.
-A present, former, or prospective officer, director, or employee of a professional corporation in which YOU were a shareholder, unless such CLAIM arises out of YOUR conduct in an attorney-client capacity for one of the parties listed in Subsections a or b.
+7. Partner and Employee Exclusion.
+This Plan does not apply to any CLAIM made by:

+a.
+YOUR present, former, or prospective partner, employer, or employee; or b.
+A present, former, or prospective officer, director, or employee of a professional corporation in which YOU are or were a shareholder, unless such CLAIM arises out of YOUR conduct in an attorney-client capacity for one of the parties listed in Subsections a or b.